bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/Entities/IfcDoorType/Documentation.md

 > HISTORY&nbsp; New entity in IFC4.
 The entity _IfcDoorType_ replaces the previous definition _IfcDoorStyle_ (which is deprecated in IFC4).

 { .use-head}
-Operation type use definition

-The _IfcDoorTypeOperationEnum_ defines the general layout of the door type and its symbolic presentation.
-Depending on the enumerator, the appropriate instances of _IfcDoorLiningProperties_ and _IfcDoorPanelProperties_ are attached in the list of _HasPropertySets_.
-The _IfcDoorTypeOperationEnum_ mainly determines the hinge side (left hung, or right hung), the operation (swinging, sliding, folding, etc.) and the number of panels.

-> NOTE&nbsp; There are different definitions in various countries on what a left opening or left hung or left swing door is (same for right).
-Therefore the IFC definition may derivate from the local standard and may need to be mapped appropriately.

-See geometry use definitions at _IfcDoorTypeOperationEnum_ for the correct usage of opening symbols for different operation types.

-{ .use-head}
-Material Use Definition

-The material of the _IfcDoorType_ is defined by the _IfcMaterialConstituentSet_ or as fall back by _IfcMaterial_ and attached by the _IfcRelAssociatesMaterial_._RelatingMaterial_.
-It is accessible by the inverse _HasAssociations_ relationship.

-The following keywords for _IfcMaterialConstituentSet.MaterialConstituents[n].Name_ shall be used:

 * 'Lining' - to indicate that the material constituent applies to to the door lining
 * 'Framing' - to indicate that the material constituent applies to to the door framing, if not provided, the 'Lining' material information applied to frams as well